CottonKiwii/42_CommonCore/README.md

 Good luck on your projects! 💖

 ## Current Projects
-### 💜 CPP Module 02 💜
+### ❤️ CPP Module 04 ❤️
-This module is designed to help you understand ad-hoc polymorphism, function overloading, and orthodox canonical classes in C++.
+This module is designed to help you understand subtype polymorphism, abstract classes, and interfaces in C++.
-### 🩷 NetPractice 🩷
-NetPractice is a general practical exercise to let you discover networking.
 ## Finished Projects
 ### 0️⃣ Milestone 0
 - [Libft](https://github.com/CottonKiwii/libft)